 Proof of income, proof of residence, proof of household composition and proof of resources are required.
 Examples of documents that can be used to provide proof for each category are included in the application packet instructions.

 Processing of Application with Approval or Denial

 Once the application and all required documentation are received by the M.A.P. office, the application will be processed within 14 days, after all of the required information is received.
 If you are requested to provide additional documentation to determine your eligibility, the requested documentation must also be received by the M.A.P. office prior to eligibility determination with up to 14 days additional processing time required from date of submission.
 Failure to provide all of the required and/or requested items will delay your application and may cause your application to be denied.

 Once eligibility has been determined, applicants will be notified by mail regarding approval or denial of the application.
 Applicants have the right to appeal denials.

 All applications are approved for a limited timeframe.
 Application for renewal of benefits is required for renewal or extension of benefits.
 Applications must be submitted in a timely manner to prevent a lapse of coverage, and must include a new completed application form along with copies of proof of income, proof of residence, proof of household composition, and proof of resources.
 The same rules for processing of initial applications also applies to all subsequent applications for renewals.

-The Public Health Clinic does not offer adult immunizations.
+The CHP does not offer adult immunizations.
 Clinics offering vaccines for uninsured adults include